Picovoice/porcupine/README.md

 ### Javascript Demos

-You need NPM installed first.
+You need `npm` installed first.
 Install dependencies by executing the following commands from [demo/javascript](/demo/javascript)

 ```bash